Need Stressed For Using NAC In Academic Campuses, Enterprises - UrduPoint

 Need Stressed For Using NAC In Academic Campuses, Enterprises

-Expressing views at 5-day hands-on network security training and workshop organized for the faculty and women network engineers of Government College Women University, Faisalabad at the varsity here Thursday, the resource person discussed the use of Firewalls and Intrusion Detection & Prevention Systems for safety and security in detail.
+Expressing views at 5-day hands-on network security training and workshop organized for the faculty and women network engineers of Government College Women University, Faisalabad at the varsity on other day, the resource person discussed the use of Firewalls and Intrusion Detection & Prevention Systems for safety and security in detail.

 He said that the objective of the project was to train the women network engineers of Pakistan in network security with a view to empower them to avail best job openings in the market.